 A professional goal is something many of us strive for — that mountain we’re climbing one decision, one achievement, one role at a time.
 When KD Deshpande got to the top of his mountain, however, he went off-script, taking a leap to start Simplified, an all-in-one platform for marketing professionals.
-There’s a new summit to conquer and Simplified has secured a $2.2M seed round to start the climb.
+There’s a new summit to conquer and Simplified has raised $10.5M to date to continue that climb.
 KD shared his entrepreneurial journey and how ODF5 inspired him to make the decision to go all-in on his idea.

 Unsurprisingly, these two items led KD to Silicon Valley.
 While working for TuneIn, at that point a music search app, KD started building Vessel.io.
 The company enabled product managers and marketers to build and launch experiments in real time via a WYSIWIG (What You See Is What You Get) platform.
 It didn’t stay a side hustle though.
 KD built out a team, raised capital from VCs, and eventually led the process of Vessel’s acquisition by Marketo.
 KD stayed on with Marketo to manage the integration of products and to launch new product lines.

 Half-heartedly climbing the ladder

 After selling Vessel, KD took the opportunity to work with and learn from his teams at Marketo and then Uber.
 “I learned to do things the enterprise way,” says KD.
 Working with incredible leadership teams and shaping products that reached users worldwide was incredibly rewarding, but didn’t keep KD’s mind from wandering to what else he could hack.

 When the opportunity of working for Facebook presented itself, KD didn’t think twice.
 It looked like the top of the mountain.
 He worked with the Facebook messenger team and “things were really good”.
 But here’s the thing — when you get to the top of the mountain, you see things from a different perspective.